-This policy applies to all George Mason University faculty, staff, and students including all University locations, owned and leased.
+This policy applies to all George Mason University faculty, staff, and students.

-The Board of Visitors of George Mason University amended its Bylaws on December 7, 2005, to add specific guidance regarding all contractual agreements entered into by any Official of the University.
-Specific signature authority is vested in the President and the Senior Vice President.
+The Board of Visitors of George Mason University has vested specific signature authority in the President.
 Further delegation of this authority to contractually obligate the University must be provided in writing.

 It is the policy of the University to contribute to the establishment, preservation and strengthening of small businesses and businesses owned by women and minorities and to encourage their participation in procurement activities.
 The University encourages contractors to provide for the participation of small businesses and businesses owned by women and minorities through partnership, joint ventures, subcontracts, or other contractual opportunities.